cwida/public_bi_benchmark/README.md

 The benchmark contains 646 queries which have been tested on MonetDB.
 The same queries with VectorWise specific syntax are available on the `dev/master` branch under `benchmark/<workbook>/queries-vectorwise`.

-Note: *AirlineSentiment* has no working queries.
-However, we keep it for the data and the compression use case.

 ## dev/master branch

 The `dev/master` branch contains: